neera-nefero/fullstack-open-course/readme.md

 https://www.sharepointdiary.com/2014/03/fix-for-powershell-script-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system.html

 ## Axios library
-Somewaht more pleasant than use fetch to retrieve information from a server-side
+Somewhat more pleasant than use fetch to retrieve information from a server-side

 npm install axios